bang-olufsen/yahdlc/README.md

 https://en.wikipedia.org/wiki/High-Level_Data_Link_Control

 The supported frames are limited to DATA (I-frame with Poll bit), ACK (S-frame Receive Ready with Final bit) and NACK (S-frame Reject with Final bit).
 All DATA frames must be acknowledged or negative acknowledged using the defined ACK and NACK frames.
+The Control field is 8-bit which mean that the highest sequence number is 7.

 Below are some examples on the usage: